bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

   sidebar: left
 ---

 I remember feeling completely lost when I first encountered statistical analysis in my research.
 All those formulas and jargon seemed overwhelming.
-But here's what I learned: statistics is simply a toolkit for understanding patterns in data.
+But here's what I learnt: statistics is simply a toolkit for understanding patterns in data.
 Whether you're studying pollution levels, species diversity, or medical outcomes, these methods help transform numbers into meaningful insights.

 Statistics gives us the power to: